sherifabdlnaby/prism/internal/output/amazon-s3/readme.md

  * Value type is string
  * There is no default value for this setting.
  * This setting supports dynamic values
+ * This is specify the filepath that the picture will be saved in and if any of the folders in the path doesn't exist it will be created

 ##### `s3_region`
  * This is a required setting
  * Value type is string
  * There is no default value for this setting.
+ * This setting specify the s3 region example `us-east-2`

 ##### `s3_bucket`
   * This is a required setting
   * Value type is string
   * There is no default value for this setting.
+  * This setting specify the bucket name that you want to save the picture in

 ##### `access_key_id`